top of page

 Location: Virtual

-Application Deadline: Rolling applications, you can apply here.
+Application Deadline: Rolling applications, you can apply here

+Building-U is a non-profit centered around helping high-school students.
+It operates virtually.
+It is currently looking for interns to assist in the administrative/business aspect of the organization.
+The internship position is for a duration of three months, and as an intern, you will help with a range of duties.
 Once selected, you join one of their teams – these include R&D roles, positions of student ambassadors, Business Development roles, and other profiles, more details of which you can read about here.
-As an intern with the business development team, you will be expected to work on cultivating partnerships, organize data around their ongoing and projected initiatives, and help them determine, develop and diversify funding streams.
+As an intern with the business development team, you will be expected to work on cultivating partnerships, organizing data around their ongoing and projected initiatives, and helping them determine, develop and diversify funding streams.

 Cost: No cost